kean/DFImageManager/README.md

 ## <a name="install_using_cocopods"></a>Installation with [CocoaPods](http://cocoapods.org)

-CocoaPods is the dependency manager for Cocoa projects.
-If you are not familiar with CocoaPods the best place to start would be [official CocoaPods guides](http://guides.cocoapods.org).
 To install DFImageManager add a dependency in your Podfile:
 ```ruby
 # Podfile
 # platform :ios, '7.0'